learn-co-curriculum/dsc-standard-normal-distribution-lab/README.md

 ```python
 # Interpret the result

 ```

-**5. Suppose a tree has a Z-score of 1.85.
-Interpret this Z-score.
-What is the yield of this tree?**
+## Suppose a tree has a z-score of 1.85.
+Interpret this z-score.
+What is the yield of this tree?

 ```python
 # Interpret the z score

 ```